pyminihack/pyhack-manual/pyhack-camp-manual_en.md

 - 8:00, Breakfast
 - ca. 10:30, Checkout (payment)
-- Leave as you like.
+- Leave as you like after checkout.
 - ca. 12:30, Lunch (optional, with extra fee)
 - ca. 14:00, Leave the pension no later than this time.